Pandyavarun/Dairy-Management-App/docs/google_play_release_checklist.md

 - A sample signing config file is available at `android/key.properties.example`.
 - Production Android builds now request `INTERNET` in `android/app/src/main/AndroidManifest.xml`.
 - The Android app label is now `Dairy Management`.
+- Login now includes a `Create Account` flow for owner onboarding.
+- Firestore data is owner-scoped with `ownerId` for multi-tenant separation.
+- In-app `Privacy Policy & Terms` summary is available from auth screens.

 ## Before building the Play bundle